tanqiya/tp/docs/UserGuide.md

 Alternatively, you may use the Windows shortcut **Ctrl + F** or the Mac shortcut **Command + F** to find specific keywords.

-The following subsections provide explanations on the various symbols and syntax used in this User Guide, as well as the layout of the application's User Interface (UI).
+The following subsections provide explanations on the various symbols and formatting used in this User Guide, as well as the layout of the application's User Interface (UI).
 We recommend that you familiarise yourself with these subsections so that you may be able to understand our User Guide more intuitively.